 When it comes to find the best remote job board for digital nomads, there’s really one that stands shoulders above the rest.
 FlexJobs is the leader in location-independent work focus on remote jobs including freelance, part-time, and flexible jobs.

 You’re not going to find low-quality jobs here because each job listing is vetted to ensure it’s a quality listing.
 They also help you with your job search by providing resources like career coaching and resume review.
 You’re likely to find something that matches your job skills here.

 Read our full FlexJobs review for more info on why we think this is the best overall board for finding location-independent work.

 👉 Pro Tip: Use this link and enter promo code FLEXLIFE at checkout to save up to 30% off monthly subscriptions to FlexJobs.
 It’s a great deal!

 Are you looking to get started as a freelance writer or editor?
-Contena has remote job opportunities for writers, content creators, and editors and is a great resource if you are looking to start a freelance writing business (freelance writing is the perfect way to get paid to travel the world).
+Contena has remote job opportunities for writers, content creators, and editors and is a great resource if you are looking to start a freelance writing business.
 They have a ton of listings on their remote job website, and you can even create alerts to be notified of certain gigs you want.

 Contena is a fairly expensive membership, and you have to apply, but the fee can pay off quickly if you get writing jobs fast.